 Below: signature branding on the pockets are much more visible on some styles (left) than they are on others (right).

-Sticking to what they do best with the vintage washed out colours and all-American themed graphics, True Religion continue to stand for free-spirit and innovation as they go against the grain of those denim experts before them.
+Sticking to what they do best with the vintage washed-out colours and all-American themed graphics, True Religion continues to stand for free spirit and innovation as they go against the grain of those denim experts before them.
 Looking further than just their exemplary denim collection, they have embraced the summery vibes of the East Coast with a series of bright coloured designs to capture the imagination.
 Referring to the workman-like origins of American denim, they have released a series of vintage worn-look crew necks and sweaters, not to mention the rugged Trucker Jacket, all giving this the feel of an established heritage brand.

 View our key items in the slider below.